Γ-Hydroxybutyric acid: Legal status

 In the United States, GHB was placed on Schedule I of the Controlled Substances Act in March 2000.
-However, used in sodium oxybate under an IND or NDA from the US FDA, it is considered a Schedule III substance but with Schedule I trafficking penalties, one of several drugs that are listed in multiple schedules.
+However, used in sodium oxybate under an IND or NDA from the US FDA, it is considered a Schedule III substance but with Schedule I trafficking penalties.

-On 20 March 2001, the UN Commission on Narcotic Drugs placed GHB in Schedule IV of the 1971 Convention on Psychotropic Substances.
+In March 2001, the United Nations Commission on Narcotic Drugs placed GHB in Schedule IV of the 1971 Convention on Psychotropic Substances.

-In the UK GHB was made a class C drug in June 2003.
-In October 2013 the ACMD recommended upgrading it from schedule IV to schedule II in line with UN recommendations.
+In the United Kingdom, GHB was made a class C drug in June 2003.
+In October 2013, the ACMD recommended upgrading it from schedule IV to schedule II in line with UN recommendations.
 Their report concluded that the minimal use of Xyrem in the UK meant that prescribers would be minimally inconvenienced by the rescheduling.
 This advice was followed and GHB was moved to schedule 2 on 7 January 2015.
+In April 2022 GHB was changed from class C to class B.

 In Hong Kong, GHB is regulated under Schedule 1 of Hong Kong's Chapter 134 Dangerous Drugs Ordinance.
 It can only be used legally by health professionals and for university research purposes.
 The substance can be given by pharmacists under a prescription.
 Anyone who supplies the substance without prescription can be fined HK$10,000.
 The penalty for trafficking or manufacturing the substance is a HK$150,000 fine and life imprisonment.
 Possession of the substance for consumption without license from the Department of Health is illegal with a HK$100,000 fine or five years of jail time.

 In Canada, GHB has been a Schedule I controlled substance since 6 November 2012 (the same schedule that contains heroin and cocaine).
 Prior to that date, it was a Schedule III controlled substance (the same schedule that contains amphetamines and LSD).

 In New Zealand and Australia, GHB, 1,4-B, and GBL are all Class B illegal drugs, along with any possible esters, ethers, and aldehydes.
 GABA itself is also listed as an illegal drug in these jurisdictions, which seems unusual given its failure to cross the blood–brain barrier, but there was a perception among legislators that all known analogues should be covered as far as this was possible.
 Attempts to circumvent the illegal status of GHB have led to the sale of derivatives such as 4-methyl-GHB (γ-hydroxyvaleric acid, GHV) and its prodrug form γ-valerolactone (GVL), but these are also covered under the law by virtue of their being "substantially similar" to GHB or GBL, so importation, sale, possession and use of these compounds is also considered to be illegal.

 In Chile, GHB is a controlled drug under the law Ley de substancias psicotrópicas y estupefacientes (psychotropic substances and narcotics).

 In Norway and in Switzerland, GHB is considered a narcotic and is only available by prescription under the trade name Xyrem (Union Chimique Belge S.A.).

 Sodium oxybate is also used therapeutically in Italy under the brand name Alcover for treatment of alcohol withdrawal and dependence.